adeep/bitwarden_reddit/cannot_login.md

 > so whether you try to login with example@example.com or EXAMPLE@EXAMPLE.COM – both should work exactly the
 > same.
 This is not true for the master password!

-_Special Characters_
+_"Special" Characters_

 Do you have _problematic special characters_ in your master password?
 Non-ASCII, Unicode, or Emoji characters may work on one system but not on other systems.
-You should only use (at most) the "safe" 95-character [printable ASCII character set](https://commons.wikimedia.org/wiki/File:ASCII-Table-wide.svg) for master passwords.
+You master password should only use the "safe" 95-character [printable ASCII character set](https://commons.wikimedia.org/wiki/File:ASCII-Table-wide.svg)

-Even if your master password used to work, other characters can even cause a login failure on your current system after a system upgrade.
+Even if your master password currently works, a system upgrade could cause it to fail at a future date!

-This "safe" character set is:
+This "safe" 95-character set is:

 * capital letters A-Z
 * small letterts a-z